lee00286/github-explained/md-files/Readme.md

 You can use `* (Asterisk)` before the text to insert unordered list.

 You can use `1.
 2. 3.` before the text to insert ordered list.
-The ordered list will work with `1.
-1. 1.` as well.
+Instead, `1.
+1. 1.` works as well.

 If you insert tab before the asterisk or the number, then you can indent the list.